An Open Source Schema Registry with Schema Checks for Federated GraphQL

 The bigger the data landscape of an enterprise, the greater the chances of introducing breaking changes and errors in merging individual service schemas into a single, cohesive, unified API surface.

 You want a schema registry with proper validation and schema checks — and guess what?
-Wundergraph Cosmo provides exactly this feature!
+WunderGraph Cosmo provides exactly this feature!
 Let’s take a quick look at it and how it can help us!

 Before we move forward, I wanted to make sure we’re on the same page when it comes to the tool I’ll be covering.